yliapis/blog/_posts/2017-12-06-Non-Negative-Matrix-Factorization.md

 # Citation

-Please cite this post using the BibTex entry below.
+This post is under a Please cite this post using the BibTex entry below.

 ```
 @misc{